Exclusive Estonia travel logo

 Hansa Hotel in TartuOur travel team has yet to visit and review the Hansa Hotel in Tartu.
 However below is a synopsis of what all recent reviews say.
 We use exclusive AI assisted software to analyse all posted reviews about the establishment and produce a simple clean report so you don’t have to trail through loads of reviews to make a decision.

-Cleanliness - The Hansa Hotel is praised for its cleanliness and well-maintained facilities.
+The Hansa Hotel is lauded for its neatness and maintained grounds.

-Comfortable beds - Many reviews mention the comfort of the beds, contributing to a good night's sleep.
+Many evaluations highlight the comfort of the mattresses, which helps to ensure a decent night's sleep.

-Lack of amenities - Several reviews mention the absence of a fridge and air conditioning in the rooms.
+Many comments highlight the lack of a fridge and air conditioning in the rooms.

 Improvement

-Staff training - Improving staff training to enhance customer service.
+Enhancement of staff training to improve customer service.

 Tallinn Hotels.
 Adorya Hotel - Bern Boutique Hotel - Braavo Spa Hotel - Centennial Hotel - City Hotel - Cru Hotel - Domina Inn - Go Hotel Shnelli - Hestia Hotel - Hilton Tallinn Park - Hotel Dzingel - Hotel L'Ermitage - Hotel Regent - Hotel St Barbara - Ibis Tallinn Center - Kalev Spa Hotel - Kreutzwald Hotel - Merchants House Hotel - Meriton Old Town Garden - Metropol Hotel - Movenpick Hotel - Nordic Hotel Forum - Palace Hotel - Park Inn by Radisson - Fonnental Design Hotel - Rixwell Viru Square Hotel - Savoy Boutique Hotel - Schlössle Hotel - Swissotel Tallinn - Tallink Spa and Conference Hotel - Telegraaf Hotel - Von Stackelberg Hotel